Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Observing Changes in Behavior or Appetite

 As a dog owner, it's important to observe any changes in your dog's behavior or appetite.
-Sudden changes in energy levels, reluctance to exercise, or a loss of appetite could indicate health issues or pain.
+Sudden changes in , reluctance to exercise, or a loss of appetite could indicate health issues or pain.
 If you notice any concerning changes, it's best to consult with your veterinarian to rule out any underlying conditions.

 Balancing Exercise with Rest and Recovery